+- Dryness and/or pain

+- Physical examination

+- Psychological evaluation

-- Medications
+- Medical conditions Medications

-- Sexual / Relationship Factors • Relationship problems
+- Relationship problems

 - Partner's health

 - Sexual assault / abuse

-Serum - what to measure and why?
+Serum - what to measure and why

-- It is recommended that serum testosterone monitoring be used as an aid to treatment rather than as the primary measure of efficacy. - No cut-off blood level can be used for any measured circulating testosterone to differentiate women with and without sexual dysfunction. - Serum testosterone concentrations must not be used as a treatment target. - Attend the same laboratory for each blood test. - Baseline testosterone and sex hormone-binding globulin (SHBG) levels should be obtained prior to initiation of testosterone therapy and 3-6 weeks after therapy initiation. - Measuring testosterone should be used for possibly overuse, but must not be used as the primary guide for patient management.
+- It is recommended that serum testosterone monitoring be used as an aid to treatment rather than as the primary measure of efficacy. - No cut-off blood level can be used for any measured circulating testosterone to differentiate women with and without sexual dvsfunction.9 - Serum testosterone concentrations must not be used as a treatment target. - Attend the same laboratory for each blood test. - Baseline testosterone and sex hormone-binding globulin (SHBG) levels should be obtained prior to initiation of testosterone therapy and 3-6 weeks after therapy initiation. - Measuring testosterone should be used for possibly overuse, but must not be used as the primary guide for patient management.